 Cloud Security Automation: Best Practices, Strategy, and Benefits

-Businesses across all industry verticals have been leveraging the efficiency, elasticity, and innovation of the cloud.
-Yet, a recent survey revealed that only 35% of organizations have fully achieved their expected outcomes from the cloud and 65% identified ‘security and compliance risks’ as a significant barrier.
+Businesses across all industry verticals have leveraged the cloud’s efficiency, elasticity, and innovation.
+Yet, a recent survey revealed that only 35% of organizations have fully achieved their expected outcomes from the cloud, and 65% identified ‘security and compliance risks’ as a significant barrier.

-Though cloud offers new opportunities to transform, modernize, and innovate, security risk remains the most significant hurdle to cloud adoption.
-Moreover, the complexity of hybrid and multi-cloud environments further complicate the journey to the cloud.
+Though the cloud offers new opportunities to transform, modernize, and innovate, security workflow automation remains the most significant hurdle to cloud adoption.
+Moreover, the complexity of hybrid and multi-cloud environments further complicates the journey to cloud automation.

-Automating the security processes that are conventionally created and deployed manually brings a new evolution to the cloud.
-However, many enterprises struggle during the implementation of cloud security automation.
+Automating the security processes that are conventionally created and deployed manually brings a new evolution to cloud security operations automation.
+However, many enterprises struggle to implement the best cloud security automation.

 5 Steps for Successful Cloud Security Automation